humbertomfialho/stock_dividends/README.md

 ## Data Collection

 We collect data from two primary sources to conduct our analysis:
-- **PDF Trading Notes**: Detailed transaction records.
+- **PDF Negotiation Notes**: Detailed transaction records.
 - **Market Data**: Current stock prices and dividends.

-We collect data from pdf negotiacion notes and market data to analyse:
+We collect data from pdf negotiation notes and market data to analyse:
 - The duration and initial amount of the investment;
 - The number and cost of transactions;
-- The segments of stocks chosen and the dividends they offer;
+- The segments and the sectors of stocks chosen;
+- Variations in prices between buying and selling stock transactions;
-- Monthly positions and market values;
+- Monthly positions and financial values;
-- The outcome if surplus funds from operations were reinvested;
+- Dividend yield;

 ## Prerequisites